How to check if your phone will work in New Zealand.

 Is your phone compatible with the New Zealand network?

-Every New Zealand network uses the GSM technology.
+Every New Zealand network uses GSM technology.
 This is the newest cellphone network technology as opposed to the older CMDA one.
 The CMDA technology is still widely used by many companies like Verizon in the USA, Bell in Canada or China Telecom in China.
 However, all those companies start transitioning toward GSM technology in 2017.

 To make sure that your phone will work in New Zealand, it will need to support the GSM technology.

 To find out if your phone supports GSM technology, refer to your user manual.
 One more thing; a phone working on a CMDA network could be supporting GSM as well, as many phones have a dual compatibility.

 You will also want to be able to browse the web and use our fabulous website throughout your entire trip, right?
 Although there are multiple ways to get internet in New Zealand, you may want to simply use your phone.
-Only one New Zealand network still uses the older 2G technology, while all of the them support 3G and even 4G in selected areas.
+Only one New Zealand network still uses the older 2G technology, while all of them support 3G and even 4G in selected areas.
 To use the internet on the go, your phone will have to be compatible with the following frequencies:

 You can find this information in your user manual as well.

 Phone compatibility tests:

 Skinny has a very handy online phone compatibility tests.
 This will help you know if your phone is compatible with the Skinny and Spark Network.
 To use it, you will need your IMEI code.
-Instructions on how to find it are on the test page.
+Instructions on how to find it is on the test page.

 Will my apps work overseas?